Felixnightshade/ANYI-Place-Bot/README.md

 Bot for r/place for the ANYI.

+First you need to add the tampermonkey extension to your browser (https://www.tampermonkey.net/).

-To run, add the bot script to tampermonkey (https://www.tampermonkey.net/) and open up r/place.
+To run, add the bot script to tampermonkey and open up r/place.
 It will automatically place pixels for you.

 ## Contributing